digitalyoshixi/zettelkasten/content/IT/Peripheral Component Interconnect.md

 - Runs at 33 MHz
 - Maximum throughput of 533 MBps
 - Uses [[Parallel Communication]]
-It has largely been replaced by [[Peripheral Component Interconnect Express|PCIE]]
+- [[Point-to-point Communication|Full Duplex]] communication with transceiver and receiver It has largely been replaced by [[Peripheral Component Interconnect Express|PCIE]]
 ### Burst Mode
 A feature that enables very efficient data transfers